dhaval-pandya/sample1/README.md

 # sample1
-sample repo with pull request
+sample repo with pull request in develop